 You know, I think lots of people might believe that in the Old Covenant, only Jewish folk could be believers and get to heaven.
 Maybe it’s because I once held to that long ago that I think that way.
 Part of that erroneous belief begins with the idea folks are saved by the sacrifices and offerings contained in the law.

 People were being saved in the Old Testament long before The Law came to be.
 People have known their need for a Savior since Eden.
 The Law serves only to make this necessity painfully evident.
-It was given to a set aside vessel for service.
+It was given to a set-aside vessel for service.
 That vessel is Israel.
-The service, to make God known to the nations of the world.
+The service is to make God known to the nations of the world.
 (I cheated you out of discovering that fit yourself.)

 There is this encounter of a gentile Canaanite with Jesus.